 - Coinsurance for skilled nursing facility care

-- Pays the Medicare Part A deductible
+- Pays the Part A deductible

-- Pays Medicare Part B excess charges
+- Pays any Part B excess charges

 - Foreign travel emergency costs, up to plan limits

 Additional Questions for Medigap Plan F vs Plan G